Women in the Paris Commune: Events

-Some Parisian newspapers, such as Le Rappel, called on women to stay at home, but after an April 3 appeal to women in Communard newspapers, several women's marches took place, including one on April 5, 1871 towards Versailles, where the National Assembly had taken refuge, following the example of the one that had marched in October 1789.
-The marchers were turned back before they reached Versailles, but the marches presaged the creation of the Union des femmes on April 11, 1871.
+Some Parisian newspapers, such as Le Rappel, called on women to stay at home, but after an appeal on 3 April to women in Communard newspapers, several women's marches took place, including one on 5 April 1871 towards Versailles, where the National Assembly had taken refuge, following the example of the one that had marched in October 1789.
+The marchers were turned back before they reached Versailles, but the marches presaged the creation of the Union des femmes on 11 April 1871.

-On April 10, 1871, a group of women seized a guillotine and symbolically burned it on the Place Voltaire, in order to signify the difference between the concept of revolution (a symbol of liberation) and scaffold (a symbol of oppression).
+On 10 April 1871 a group of women seized a guillotine and symbolically burned it on the Place Voltaire, in order to signify the difference between the concept of revolution (a symbol of liberation) and scaffold (a symbol of oppression).

-During the semaine sanglante when the Versailles troops entered Paris, women, among them Elisabeth Dmitrieff, Nathalie Lemel, Blanche Lefebvre, Béatrix Excoffon and Malvina Poulain, defended the Place Blanche on a barricade on May 23, 1871.
+During the semaine sanglante when the Versailles troops entered Paris, women, among them Elisabeth Dmitrieff, Nathalie Lemel, Blanche Lefebvre, Béatrix Excoffon and Malvina Poulain, defended the Place Blanche on a barricade on 23 May 1871.
 120 women delayed General Clinchant's troops before retreating, exhausted and short of ammunition, to the Place Pigalle.
 Many communardes were present for the defense of the Montparnasse station or on the barricades of the Pigalle place, in Batignolle.

 When the Versaillais took over Paris, the fate of the women was no different from that of the men: execution on the spot or summary judgment.
 4,000 women were killed, for a total of 20,000 victims.
 1,051 women were imprisoned and judged by the 4th Council of War.
 No woman was sentenced to death, but many were imprisoned, deported or sentenced to forced labor.
 Very often, the military authorities always tried to prove either their sexual immorality (concubine, prostitute, lesbian according to the terms and the gradation in place) or the fact that they were thieves, hysterical or criminals.
 Generally speaking, it was their revolutionary and ideological activity more than their military activity that worried the Council of War.
 Maria Deraismes was one of the only ones to defend them.

 Some managed to escape, with their families if necessary.
 A general amnesty was declared in 1880.